nicholaswmin/automap/README.md

 So nested lists are supported and correctly decomposed.

-But you should note the following...
+But you should note the following ...

 ### Time-complexity